The Geneva School

 The Geneva School is a private, classical, coeducational Christian day school, founded in 1993.
-The Geneva School is located on a 40-acre campus in Casselberry, FL.
-Geneva is accredited by the Florida Council of Independent Schools and the Association of Classical Christian Schools.
+The Geneva School is located on a 40-acre campus in Casselberry, Florida.
+Geneva is accredited by the Florida Council of Independent Schools.
 The total enrollment for 2024–2025 was 739 students.

 Academics

 Geneva employs a Christian classical education model.
 This trivium model of education consists of three distinct stages: grammar, dialectic, and rhetoric.

 Grammar (Grades K4–6) makes use of a student's innate curiosity, inquisitiveness, and ability to absorb the basic material of a subject.
 Students learn such fundamentals as arithmetic tables, scientific formulas, biblical narratives, Latin paradigms, and cultural histories from Mesopotamia to our own time.

 Dialectic (Grades 7–8) uses a student's natural inclination to question and analyze.
 In this investigative stage of learning, students acquire the tools of logic and critical thought to build the framework to ask meaningful questions and pursue deeper truths.

 Rhetoric (Grades 9–12) teaches students how to communicate the grammar and dialectic disciplines effectively.
 Their confidence in how to think for themselves is built up by developing a capacity to present their views through speech and through writing.